vishwajeet-hogale/LearnSTL/readme.md

 12) Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.
 13) Combination sum : https://leetcode.com/problems/combination-sum/
 14) Maximum Subarray : https://leetcode.com/problems/maximum-subarray/
+15) canSum : Function to check if a target sum be calculated given an array of numbers.
+Dp problem

 ## Answers File name according to numbers